andreas-mausch/docker-javacard/README.md

 # Build your own JavaCard applet (.cap file)

 You can build your own applet.
-Examples for ant and gradle are in the [./examples](./examples) folder.
+Examples for maven, gradle and ant are in the [./examples](./examples) folder.

 See [./docs/BuildJavacardApplet.md](./docs/BuildJavacardApplet.md) for details.